 Additionally, there are two types of SaaS DAMs, also known as cloud-based DAM systems, and each has a different level of flexibility versus simplicity.

-Headless DAMs, on the other hand, are fully customizable using advanced programming interfaces, also known as APIs.
+Headless DAMs, on the other hand, are fully customisable using advanced programming interfaces, also known as APIs.

 Types of On-Premises DAMs

-An on-premises DAM is a digital asset management system hosted by the company or organization using it.
-These are common in industries that require a high-level of security or have a large, cheap availability of labor (think universities) that can manage and maintain the infrastructure required to operate something as complex as a DAM.
+Nowadays, on-premises DAMs are common in industries that require a high-level of security or have a large, cheap availability of labour (think universities) that can manage and maintain the infrastructure.

 This makes on-premises DAMs a hard thing to manage for many businesses.
 Unless you have a large, dedicated team able to manage, maintain and develop it, you would be better off with a SaaS DAM.